 5.Eat (and drink) like the locals

 “Don’t ever eat within a block of any memorial,” Geoff said.
-“Not only is the food terrible, but it’s going to be horribly overpriced.”
+“Not only is the food terrible, but it’s going to be horribly costly.”

-One more cue: If the place is filled with tourists and no locals, skip it.
-“My mate and I dined in two restaurants in Nepal,” Goszewski said.
+One more clue: If the place is filled with tourists and no locals, skip it.
+“My mate and I dined in two restaurants in Nepal,” Golaszewski said.
 “In the first restaurant, we were the just foreigners and spent $4 for a feast we couldn’t even finish.
-The second was only comprise of foreigners, and ran us $12.
+The second was only comprised of foreigners and ran us $12.
 It was probably the worst we had and the most costly.”